The SD-WAN Working Group, part of the Open Networking User Group (ONUG), brought together end…

 With this construction, virtual WANs are considerably flexible and can be adjusted, moved or changed depending on user demands.
 This is not the only advantage offered by a virtual WAN system, however.
 Many adopters flock to the technology due to the network agility it brings to overall network management.
 Within a virtual WAN, different traffic types can be prioritized to ensure that critical applications always have the support they need.
 Other Web-based systems are also more easily integrated within a virtual WAN, enabling businesses to create a more unified and streamlined network architecture.

-A look at the Talari software defined THINKING WAN solution
+A look at the Talari Failsafe software defined WAN solution

-Talari’s THINKING WAN solution represents the gold standard in software defined WANs, and empowers the network to adapt to bandwidth needs and changing network conditions in real time.
+Talari’s Failsafe SD-WAN solution represents the gold standard in software defined WANs, and empowers the network to adapt to bandwidth needs and changing network conditions in real time.
 The system utilizes users’ available links to create a more accessible, reliable and available WAN offering the best performance possible.

 This virtual WAN solution utilizes an array of available links – including all MPLS, a hybrid system of MPLS and broadband or all Internet links – and backs these up with wireless or cloud extensions.
 This provides constant network availability, as well as more granular management of traffic.